Seahawks notes: defensive coordinator Clint Hurtt relocating to the press box

 The Seahawks’ injury report for Thursday was similar to Wednesday with a couple of exceptions.
 Linebacker Jordyn Brooks, who is expected to play Sunday after recovering from an ACL injury suffered on Jan.
 1, got a rest day, while guard Damien Lewis sat out with a shoulder injury.

+The Seahawks added running back Kenneth Walker III to the report as limited with a groin injury.
+Walker missed time earlier during training camp with a groin injury but has been back to practice the last few weeks.
+It’s unclear if the injury is new or significant.

-OLB Boye Mafe (illness) sat out as did two players who were also out Wednesday — Adams (knee) and running back Kenny McIntosh (knee/hamstring).
+OLB Boye Mafe (illness) also sat out as did two players who were also out Wednesday — Adams (knee) and running back Kenny McIntosh (knee/hamstring).

-Linebacker Derick Hall (shoulder), cornerback Devon Witherspoon (hamstring) and running back Kenneth Walker III (groin) were all listed as limited while everyone else was a full participant, including receiver Jaxon Smith-Njigba, linebacker Darrell Taylor and defensive end Mike Morris.
+And along with Walker, linebacker Derick Hall (shoulder) and cornerback Devon Witherspoon (hamstring) were also listed as limited.

+Everyone else was a full participant, including receiver Jaxon Smith-Njigba, linebacker Darrell Taylor and defensive end Mike Morris.

 Hurtt said he couldn’t say yet if Witherspoon will play Sunday against the Rams.
 The team’s first pick in the 2023 draft taken fifth overall, Witherspoon returned to practice this week after missing all three preseason games with a hamstring injury.